Centripetal Force Calculator

 Real-world examples of centripetal force:

-- Washing machine spin cycle: drum wall provides the force (clothes feel pushed outward — that’s inertia, not a force)
+• Washing machine spin cycle: the drum wall provides it, and the clothes only feel pushed outward because inertia carries them into the wall

-- Banked highway curves: designed so normal force provides the centripetal force, reducing dependence on friction
+• Banked highway curves: designed so the normal force provides the centripetal force, reducing dependence on friction